Please read this BEFORE calling with questions.

 Wind & Weather If for any reason wind or weather gets in the way of our paddle boarding lesson or excursion, we will reschedule, re-route or provide a rain check.
-If rescheduling is not an option, no problem!
+If rescheduling is not an option due to no breaks in inclement weather, no problem!
 You’ll receive a full refund.
+You can not however, reschedule, then cancel later, especially last minute.
+We schedule guides in to support you so please hold true to your reservation and we will too.
+We will make every attempt to get you on the water.
+Please know your party should be flexible to work around rain / wind situations.
 Rain and storms on Delmarva are usually very localized and pass by quickly.
 If it’s raining in Rehoboth, it could be sunny in Milton or vice versa.
-If you have any weather questions, please call.
 We do not launch if there are high winds or lightening, but we will launch in drizzling conditions.
 In the event of wind, low tide or traffic congestion, we reserve the right to relocate the group to an alternate venue within a 20-30 minute drive.
 If the weather becomes unstable during an excursion, our guides reserve the right (and we have a responsibility) to end the excursion early for safety purposes.
-If the excursion was not 100% completed, we can issue a credit for the unused portion, but we do not issue refunds for this situation.
+If the excursion was not 60% completed, we can issue a credit for the unused portion, but we do not issue refunds for this situation.
+If the excursion is 60% or > 60% completed, we consider it completed.
+Always check the weather (and wind) before you go paddling!